Clete is very easy to work with and does a good job of being patient with the student!

 I have a Bachelor's degree in Violin Performance from the University of Arizona in Tucson.
 I have also studied locally at the American Conservatory, Roosevelt University, and Northern Illinois University.

 I have a fixed fee for lessons.
-The current price will be in my quote.
+The current price is in my quote.

 I began to teach about four years after leaving college.
 I just wanted to help others learn the instrument I enjoy.

-Everyone from raw beginners to very advanced students.
+Everyone from raw beginners to very advanced students, and children to adults.

 A ten year old student of mine just performed the J. S. Bach Concerto in A minor for violin, and did really well!

-Pick a teach who is interested in your progress, and not just in collecting your money.
-Pick a teacher that gives you a well rounded musical education in music theory, music history, and performance techniques as well as the basic enducation of playing the instrument well.
+Pick a teacher who is interested in your progress, and not just in collecting your money.
+Pick a teacher that gives you a well rounded musical education in music theory, music history, and performance techniques as well as the basic education of playing the instrument well.

 Well, first, are we talking about a child student, or an adult?
 The parent, or the adult student, should try to decide: